 If you’re looking to start by learning about types of pork cuts, you’ve come to the right place.
 This guide will cover all the basics on the kinds of pork cuts and some frequently asked questions at the end, so you can navigate shopping for fresh ingredients with confidence.

-The 6 Different Types of Primal Pork Cuts (A.K.A Parts Of A Pig)
+The 6 Different Types of Primal Pork Cuts

 - Head